Wants to Meet Up

 I listen to Elis Regina (my favorite singer, ever) and to all this: last.fm/user/mahabharata;

-I love Truffaut, David Lynch, Fatih Akin, Bergman, Antonioni, Wim Wenders, Truffaut, Kieslowski, Almodóvar, Haneke, Fellini, Pasolini, Woody Allen, Godard, Muriel's Wedding, Lars von Trier, Lukas Moodyson, Wong Kar Wai - ok, i'm quite biased towards Western male directors here and should be changing this right now.
+I love Truffaut, David Lynch, Fatih Akin, Bergman, Antonioni, Wim Wenders, Truffaut, Kieslowski, Almodóvar, Haneke, Fellini, Pasolini, Woody Allen, Godard, Muriel's Wedding, Lars von Trier, Lukas Moodyson, Wong Kar Wai - ok, I'm actually quite biased towards Western male directors here and should be changing this right now.
+I also love "Central do Brasil", one of the best movies in Brazilian history.

 One Amazing Thing I’ve Done

-Watching Nelken, by Pina Bausch, live at Stadsschouwburg, Amsterdam.
+Watching Nelken, by Pina Bausch, live at Stadsschouwburg, Amsterdam, and getting randomly hugged by one of the dancers.

 Standing alone in the middle of Jemaa el Fna Square in Marrakesh, watching thousands of people walk by, storytellers, musicians, food sellers, surrounded by the haunting calls for prayer coming from Koutobia Mosque.